RomkeVdMeulen/nginx-config/README.md

 Nginx pre-baked config
 ======================

+_Note: this project was created two years ago and hasn't been updated since.
+It may be out of date.
+Use with caution._

 For those who, like me, are just getting started with [nginx](http://nginx.org/en/) as an alternative webserver: here are some config files that you can use.
 I've tested them myself, and have gotten them working.
 Don't worry: they don't overwrite anything, so if you want, you can just remove them again later.